PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 ### The lantern ###

 Cannot be broken and never goes out.
-The magic lantern of laptopolis
+The magic lantern of lamptopolis

-"Lantopolis?"
+"Lamptopolis?"

 "Okay, you caught me, I made it up.
 But it's a lantern and it's clearly magic."